2013 Rowing World Cup regatta to be held at Eton Dorney

 This year, prior to the Olympics, the series travelled to Belgrade, Lucerne and Munich.

-At the 2012 Games, Eton Dorney played host to the most successful Team GB rowing team of all time, with nine medals overall and golds in the
+At the 2012 Games, Eton Dorney played host to the most successful Team GB rowing team of all time, with nine medals overall and golds in the men's four and women's pair, double sculls and lightweight double sculls.

 "Hosting a World Cup in 2013 at Eton Dorney will give rowing the perfect opportunity to rekindle the magical atmosphere we enjoyed at the Olympic Games," British Rowing chairman Di Ellis said.